Free Consultation, Available 24/7

 The problem is, many criminal defendants cannot afford to deposit cash or buy a bond from a bail bond company (which usually costs around 10% of the cash bail amount).
 Without the ability to pay, they remain incarcerated for months or more while awaiting trial, even though they don’t pose a flight risk or a danger to the community.
 In other words, they stay locked up for no other reason than their financial difficulties—which only worsens while they remain behind bars.

-How Bail Currently Works in California
+How Does Bail Work in California?

 Recently, the California Supreme Court ruled it unconstitutional to keep someone in pretrial custody simply because they couldn’t afford to pay bail.
 In response, the California legislature took up a bill to reform the bail system and to allow for alternatives to cash or bond-based bail, such as remote monitoring and community supervision.
 However, as it stands, the legislation has not passed.
 So, for now, posting financial guarantees remains part of the fabric of the California bail system, even while there’s reason to think that might change in the relatively near future.